jardelufc/ARM7XilinxBasys3DesignKit/README.md

 This a kind of Educational Kit for Computer Engineering Students .

-Its an Very Simple ARM7 Single Cycle  (same architecture) open source processor with only seven main instructions: add,sub,and,orr,ldr,str and b .
+Its an Very Simple ARM7 Single Cycle  (same architecture)  ultra ultra ultra risc open source processor, with only seven main instructions: add,sub,and,orr,ldr,str and b .
 It too supports ands,orrs,adds and subs, besides the usefuk arm conditions like beq or addeq for example.

 For more information about this arm7 like micro architecture, please read chapter 7 of harris and harris or look at the slides at http://pages.hmc.edu/harris/class/e85/DDCAarm_Ch7.pptx .